-I take a great deal of personal pride in my integrity, my research and workmanship, and my more than fifty years of performance experience in early music.
+I take a great deal of personal pride in my integrity, my research and workmanship, and my more than fifty-five years of performance experience in early music.
 From the very beginning of our workshop in 1973, I have placed the greatest emphasis and highest priority on individual customer service and personal attention.
 ASW has no high-pressure paid salespersons working on commission; I talk or correspond with each and every customer myself and gladly provide whatever time, information, and assistance is necessary to help each individual make an informed decision as to which historical instruments would be best suited to his or her needs, tastes, and budget.
 I pride myself on being first and foremost a professional musician and dedicated teacher, not a commercial salesman.

 Back in 2003, we at ASW celebrated 30 years of dedicated service to our customers in the early music community.
 Only 1.75% of American businesses survive long enough to celebrate their 30th anniversary, so we must have been doing something right for all those years.
 However, you don't have to take our word for the excellence of our workmanship and customer service.
 If you would like to read what other ASW customers have had to say about our custom-serviced instruments and personalized services, please see Kudos from Our Customers.